Seraphim Space Investment Trust logo

 The Seraphim Space Investment Trust (SSIT) is the London-listed, closed-ended investment company launched in July 2021, positioning itself as the world’s first listed “SpaceTech” fund.
 It invests in a diversified, international portfolio of predominantly early- and growth-stage privately-financed space-technology businesses that aim to become category leaders in areas such as connectivity, Earth-observation, defence, climate resilience, satellite communications and orbital infrastructure.
 The trust’s investees often sit at the convergence of space innovation and real-world problem solving, spanning both commercial and government markets, including dual-use applications.

 For investors, the case is compelling: access to a multi-trillion-dollar secular tailwind in the space economy, via a publicly traded vehicle that blends venture-style growth with public market liquidity.
-While SSIT trades at a material discount to net asset value (NAV) and remains a higher-risk growth play (given the early-stage nature of many holdings), its management team brings deep SpaceTech expertise, and the portfolio is increasingly demonstrating commercial traction, defence relevance and funding resilience.
+While SSIT remains a higher-risk growth play (given the early-stage nature of many holdings), its management team brings deep SpaceTech expertise, and the portfolio is increasingly demonstrating commercial traction, defence relevance and funding resilience.
 As geopolitical and technological shifts continue to elevate the importance of space-based assets, SSIT offers differentiated exposure to companies building the next generation of global infrastructure.

 Investment Thesis